 Life after rehab is hard, and making the transition into so-called normal life leads many recovering addicts to relapse.
 To make the transition easier, some people choose sober living facilities for a period of time after rehab.
 Also sometimes called a halfway house, a sober living home (SLH) is a place where you can get back on your feet after rehab in a supportive and, most importantly, sober environment.
 SLHs are typically not licensed or regulated by states and they may or may not be connected to a rehab facility.
-If you have a supportive and sober family to return to after rehab, an SLH may not be necessary.
-However, many people face uncertain housing and varying levels of support when leaving rehab, and an SLH can be a better retreat.
-Here are four of the best reasons to think about living in an SLH for a short period of time.
+If you have a supportive and sober family to return to after rehab, a SLH may not be necessary.
+However, many people face uncertain housing and varying levels of support when leaving rehab, and a SLH can be a better retreat.
+Here are four of the best reasons to think about a sober living program.

-- Sober living residents stay sober.
 Rehab is an important part of the path to recovery from addiction, but it should never be the final step.
-Treatment for addiction has to continue, and when you live in an SLH, it does.
+Treatment for addiction has to continue, and when you live in a SLH, it does.
 Although not treatment facilities, SLHs encourage ongoing treatment, which means that residents stay sober after rehab.
 Research has found that residents at SLHs are more likely to abstain for longer periods of time than people who go home after rehab.